 - Each solution requires the development and management of an integration that lets it work with other solutions and your core line of business applications.

-- Point-solutions aren’t easily adjusted to scale up and can struggle to adapt to new factors that add additional layers to processes.
+- Point-solutions don’t commonly scale with your growth as they struggle to adapt to new factors that add additional layers to processes.

-Where point solutions are built to solve a single use-case issue, platforms provide a foundation of flexible tools.
+Whereas point solutions are built to solve a single use-case issue, platforms provide a foundation of flexible tools.
 These tools are then utilized to construct custom workflows and automated systems that can replace pretty much any paper-based processes or repetitive tasks.
-These features are highly customizable so they can be utilized for multiple use-cases and across any department or industry.
+These solutions are highly configurable by design so they can be applied to multiple use-cases across every department or industry.